Liana41/FB/User.md

 ### №7

-As a user I can take a photo and publish a description and location on the map of places that I find memorable / beautiful / interesting to try something like this and I can put them in my profile to attract public attention to me, and increase the number of subscribers.
+As a user I can take a photo and publish a description and location on the map of places and battles that I find memorable / beautiful / interesting to try something like this and I can put them in my profile to attract public attention to me, and increase the number of subscribers.

 ### №8